TeknooSoftware/states/docs/api/files/Loader/IncludePathManager.php.txt

 class IncludePathManager implements IncludePathManagerInterface {
     /**
-     * Sets the include_path configuration option
+     * To set the include_path configuration option
      * @param  array|string[]            $paths (paths must be split into an array)
      * @return array|string[]            old paths
      * @throws Exception\IllegalArgument if the argument $paths is not an array of string